couchbase-examples/couchbase-tutorials/tutorial/markdown/java/spring-boot/spring-boot.md

   - `getCouchbaseCluster()`: This bean creates and configures a connection to the Couchbase cluster using the provided hostname, username, and password.

-  - `getCouchbaseBucket(Cluster cluster)`: This bean creates a Couchbase bucket within the cluster if it doesn't already exist and returns the Bucket object associated with the specified bucket name.
+  - `getCouchbaseBucket(Cluster cluster)`: This bean retrieves a Couchbase bucket from a cluster, ensuring it exists and is ready within a timeout, throwing exceptions if not found or if connection times out.

 ### Application Properties

-You need to configure the connection details to your Couchbase Server in the application.properties file located in the src/main/resources directory.
+You need to configure the connection details to your Couchbase Server in the `application.properties` file located in the `src/main/resources` directory.

 In the connection string, replace `DB_CONN_STR` with the connection string of your Couchbase cluster.
 Replace `DB_USERNAME` and `DB_PASSWORD` with the username and password of a Couchbase user with access to the bucket.